jatindhankhar/jatindhankhar.github.io/_posts/blog/2019-07-20-custom-http-header-and-ruby-standard-library.md

 `@raw_request.initialize_http_header(headers_hash`

-So if `NET::HTTP` why did rails upgrade break it ?
+So if `NET::HTTP` was the issue here then why did rails upgrade break it ?

-It was ruby version upgrade, earlier we were using ruby `2.1.3` and with the rails we jumped to ruby `2.5.2` which means standard library also had some changes.
+It was due to ruby version upgrade, earlier we were using ruby `2.1.3` and with the rails upgrade we jumped to ruby `2.5.2` which means standard library also had some changes.

-So let see the diff between of
+So let see the diff between two versions

 Older ruby version `2.1.3` had